 Diesel engine operators should expect to have to glow somewhat longer before starting the engine.
 FADEC equipped diesels regulate this automatically.
 Diesel fuel should be prepared for colder temperatures (winter diesel), if not, refuel with JET if you expect to fly at higher (colder) altitudes.

 In the winter special problems arise like trying to taxi on frozen, ice of snowy surfaces with almost or no braking action available, steering could be a problem too (certainly for a taildragger).
 It is important to try to remain out of pot holes, heavy snow patches, slush and the like.
 Wheel pants fill up easily with with show adding to the weight and possibly freezing the brakes solid.

 Fog can be a problem too.
-Early morning departures with freezing fog (common with airport not close to the sea) and running propellers can create ice build up on the propeller tips and resulting in heavy unbalance.
-Just wait it out until the fog lifts.
+Early morning departures with freezing fog (common with airports not close to the sea) and running propellers can create ice build up on the propeller tips and resulting in heavy unbalance.
+You will just have to wait it out until the fog lifts.

 At any indication of frost on the aircraft, check the wings and clean them.
-Do not try to take off.
-The properties of the wing are altered by frost and the stall speed is increased.
+Do not try to takeoff.
+The aerodynamic properties of the wing are altered by frost and the stall speed is increased due to the added weight.
 Snow or ice on the wing reduce lift and the aircraft is increased.
 Frost can sometimes hardly be seen but the result is that the airfoil is changed and with that, the flying capabilities of the aircraft.

-With propeller aircraft the left turning tendencies (with engines that rotate clockwise) are more pronounced due to slippery surfaces, be prepared and advance the throttle more slowly than you are used to.
+With propeller aircraft the left turning tendencies (with engines that rotate clockwise) are more pronounced due to slippery surfaces, be prepared and advance the throttle more slowly than you are used too.Written by EAI.